 The latest spots, "Rainbow" and "Yeti," were created by BBDO.
 Whether finding a pot of gold at the end of a rainbow on a grassy countryside or discovering Yeti in the Arctic, the two ads continue the theme from earlier this year when Kurtis discovered "Amelia" Earhart and the "Fountain of Youth."

-At the close of each ad, he says "I'm Bill Kurtis, and I've just found the Internet."
+At the close of each ad, he says: "I'm Bill Kurtis, and I've just found the Internet."
 That discovery, says Vance Overbey, executive marketing director at AT&T Mobility, was made possible by AT&T's 3G cellular laptop modem.

-Aside from the 3G mobility ads, AT&T also launched "Beat City" to target 18- to 34-year-olds.
-In that ad produced by Stardust Productions, the digital character listens through headphones to a variety of music--from rock to hip hop to techno--on a Sony Ericsson W350 Walkman phone as the song morphs into various musical beats as the landscapes changes to convey moods.
+Aside from the 3G mobility ads, AT&T also launched "Beat City" to target 18- to-34-year-olds.
+In that ad produced by Stardust Productions, the digital character listens through headphones to a variety of music--from rock to hip-hop to techno--on a Sony Ericsson W350 Walkman phone as the song morphs into various musical beats as the landscapes changes to convey moods.

-The phone's colors--red, blue and black--and music features aim to reinforce the idea that phones make a statement about the person carrying it, says Overbey.
+The phone's colors--red, blue and black--and music features aim to reinforce the idea that phones make a statement about the person carrying them, says Overbey.
 "It's the thinnest flip phone in the U.S. that comes with a Walkman 2.0 music player and FM radio," he says.